nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 Finally, we investigated how extended mate search alters the decision-making of termites after encountering mating partners.
-We introduced 40 termites that experienced extended mate search or just after swarming to a large experimental arena (ø = 600 mm) and then observed the dynamics of tandem pairing.
+We introduced 40 termites (20 females and 20 males) that experienced extended mate search or just after swarming to a large experimental arena (ø = 600 mm) and then observed the dynamics of tandem pairing.
 We found that extended mate search in isolation dramatically increased the motivation of tandem running behavior in termites (Video S1-2).
 In total, we observed 219 tandem runs for termites just after swarming (166 heterosexual, 36 male-male, one female-female tandem run, and 16 tandems with \>2 individuals), while 679 for termites that experienced 72 hours of mate search (564 heterosexual, 30 male-male, six female-female, and 79 tandems with \>2 individuals), during 30 minutes observations.
-Termites with extended mate search showed significantly larger number of heterotrophic tandem runs (Wilcoxon Signed rank test, *V* = 0, *P* = 0.03; Fig. 3B) and tandem runs with more than two individuals (Wilcoxon signed rank test, *V* = 0, *P* = 0.03; Fig. 3B), but not male-male (Wilcoxon signed rank test, *V* = 14, *P* = 0.56; Fig. 3B) and female-female tandem runs (Wilcoxon signed rank test, *V* = 1.5, *P* = 0.375; Fig. 3B).
+Termites with extended mate search showed significantly more heterotrophic tandem runs (Wilcoxon Signed rank test, *V* = 0, *P* = 0.03; Fig. 3A) and tandem runs with more than two individuals (Wilcoxon signed rank test, *V* = 0, *P* = 0.03; Fig. 3A), but not male-male (Wilcoxon signed rank test, *V* = 14, *P* = 0.56; Fig. 3A) and female-female tandem runs (Wilcoxon signed rank test, *V* = 1.5, *P* = 0.375; Fig. 3A).
 Most tandem runs with more than two individuals were that two males following one female (84/95; 88.4%).
-There was no significant difference in the number of tandems between nest-mate or non-nest mate pairing in all these pairing combinations (Wilcoxon signed rank test, 0 day: *V* = 10, *P* = 1; 3 day: *V* = *8*, P = 0.6875).
+There was no significant difference in the number of tandems between nest-mate or non-nest mate pairing in all these pairing combinations (Wilcoxon signed rank test, 0 day: *V* = 10, *P* = 1; 3 day: *V* = *8*, *P* = 0.6875).

 Furthermore, we found distinct patterns of time development of tandem pairing between termites with and without extended mate search.
-In termites just after swarming, the number of observed tandem runs increased according to the observational periods, where termites exhibit fewer tandem runs soon after being introduced to the arena (Spearman’s rank correlation, *S* = 3.55, *P* = 0.01; Fig. 3A).
-On the other hand, in termites with extended mate search, the number of tandem runs was higher than the last 5 minutes of termites just after swarming and did not increase according to observational periods (Spearman’s rank correlation, *S* = 26, *P* = 0.66; Fig. 3A).
+In termites just after swarming, the number of observed tandem runs increased according to the observational periods, where termites exhibit fewer tandem runs soon after being introduced to the arena (Spearman’s rank correlation, *S* = 3.55, *P* = 0.01; Fig. 3B).
+On the other hand, in termites with extended mate search, the number of tandem runs was higher than the last 5 minutes of termites just after swarming and did not increase according to observational periods (Spearman’s rank correlation, *S* = 26, *P* = 0.66; Fig. 3B).
 Thus, the motivation of tandem runs was highest in termites with experiencing extended searches, while it increased according to time in termites just after swarming.